 With over a century of wheelin’ and dealin’ to back it up, Gwangjang Market in Seoul breathes rarified air.
-In fact, Gwangjang tops in as the oldest remaining traditional market in Korea.
-From shoes to fashion accessories and modern clothing to hanbok (traditional Korean formal wear), Gwangjang Market’s got just about everything under the sun.
+In fact, Gwangjang tops in as the oldest remaining traditional market in South Korea.
+From shoes to fashion accessories and modern clothing to hanbok (traditional Korean formal wear), this popular marketplace has got just about everything under the sun.

 What to eat in Gwangjang Market

-Since I’m fairly positive that you aren’t here to research where to find a silk scarf, let’s just cut straight to the heart of the matter: street food.
+Since I’m positive you aren’t here to research where to find a silk scarf, let’s just cut straight to the heart of the matter: street food.

-To ease your mind I’d stick with the same advice I’d give for any of the best night markets in Seoul (or street food markets in general).
-Walk through once to get a feel for what you’d like to try, and stop for the snack you’re most drawn to.
+To ease your mind, I’ll stick with the same advice I’d give for any of the best night markets in Seoul (or street food markets in general): Walk through all the food stalls once to get a feel for what you’d like to try and then line up for the snack you’re most drawn to.

 A good rule of thumb at Gwangjang Market, like anywhere else, is to follow your nose and the line-ups.
-Locals generally know their stuff, and although their tastes might not be 100% attuned to yours, you usually won’t go wrong with testing out a local favourite that could become a favourite of your own.
+Locals know their stuff.
+Although their tastes might not be 100% attuned to yours, you usually won’t go wrong with testing out a local favourite that could become a favourite of your own.

 While you’re rollin’ around, keep on the lookout for these top foods in Gwangjang Market: